smartcat-labs/cassandra-diagnostics/README.md

 - _riemannHost_ - Riemann server's host name (IP address).
 This parameter is required.
 - _riemannPort_ - Riemann server's TCP port number (5555 by default).
 This parameter is optional.
+- _batchEventSize_ - Riemann events that fit in one batch, this is length that triggers sending of events (10 by default).
+This parameter is optional.

 #### Influx Reporter